osisoft/PI-Interface-Rockwell-Factory-Talk-Batch-Docs/content/installation-prerequisites/installation-prerequisites/pi-server-connectivity.md

 You can configure both the retry interval and the timeout period on the **Time Settings** tab of PI Event Frames Interface Manager.
 The interface logs any connection errors that occur.

 **Note:** Sending tag values to multiple servers requires configuring PI Buffering on the interface node.
-To configure the buffering services, refer to the [Buffering section](https://docs.aveva.com/bundle/pi-server-buf-ha/page/1032385.html) of the AVEVA PI Server - Buffering and High Availability guide.
+To configure the buffering services, refer to the [Buffering section](https://docs.aveva.com/bundle/pi-server-buf-ha/page/1032385.html) in the AVEVA PI Server - Buffering and High Availability guide.

 Additionaly, creating tags and other configuration updates to multiple servers requires all servers to be part of a PI Server Collective.
-For additional information on how to configure collectives, refer to [PI Data Archive collective management](https://docs.osisoft.com/bundle/pi-server/page/pi-data-archive-collective-management.html) in the AVEVA PI Server guide.
+For additional information on how to create collectives, refer to [Create a collective](https://docs.aveva.com/bundle/pi-server-buf-ha/page/1022889.html) in the AVEVA PI Server - Buffering and High Availability guide.